nautobot/nautobot-app-golden-config/docs/navigating-compliance.md

 ![Configuration Feature Edit](./img/compliance-feature-edit.png)

 The platform must refer to a platform with a valid slug supported by the configuration compliance engine.
-While there is no enforcement of this data from a database perspective, the job will never run, rendering the additional configuration ineffective.
+While there is no enforcement of this data from a database perspective, the job will never run successfully, rendering the additional configuration ineffective.

 The Name is a unique identifier, that should consider the following best practices.